Skein algebras and cluster algebras of marked surfaces: Quantum cluster algebras of marked surfaces

 Given a link $\link$ and a triangulation $\Delta$, the proof of Theorem \ref{thm: Laurent} gives an explicit method to express $[\link]$ as an element of the quantum torus $\mathbb{T}_\Delta$.
 Specifically, applying the Kauffman skein relation repeatedly to $[\Delta^{\mu_{\Delta}([\link])}][\link]$ eventually gives a polynomial $\sum_\alpha\lambda_\alpha[\Delta^\alpha]$ in $\Delta$, and so

 Since $\A_q(\S)\subseteq \Sk_q^o(\S)$, this can also be applied to any cluster variable in $\A_q(\S)$.
 A cluster variable will correspond to a simple arc $\curve$, and so

 This gives an effective method for expressing a cluster variable as a skew-Laurent polynomial in the cluster variables of any other cluster.
-This approach is already well-known for commutative cluster algebras in many cases.
-For discs, these explicit formulas appear in the work of Schiffler \cite{Sch08}, and are more explicitly related to the skein relations in \cite[Section 2.1.5]{GSV10}.
+This approach is already well-known for commutative cluster algebras.
+For discs, explicit formulas appear in the work of Schiffler \cite{Sch08}, and are more explicitly related to the skein relations in \cite[Section 2.1.5]{GSV10}.
+For general marked surfaces, a related method for producing Laurent expansions in terms of \emph{T-paths} and \emph{snake graphs} has been developed in \cite{Sch10}, \cite{ST09}, and \cite{MS10}.

 One consequence of this formula is a denominator $[\Delta^{\mu_{\Delta}([\curve])}]$ for the skew-Laurent expression.
-This the smallest possible denominator, as this proposition shows. \begin{prop}\cite[Theorem 8.6]{FST08}\footnote{Their result is for commutative cluster algebras, but it immediately implies the quantum result.} If $\curve$ is a simple curve in $\S$, $\Delta$ is a triangulation of $\S$ and $[\Delta^\alpha][\curve]\in \Sk_q(\S)$ is a polynomial in $\Delta$, then \end{prop}
+This is the smallest possible denominator, as this proposition shows. \begin{prop}\cite[Theorem 8.6]{FST08}\footnote{Their result is for commutative cluster algebras, but it implies the quantum result.} If $\curve$ is a simple arc in $\S$, $\Delta$ is a triangulation of $\S$ and $[\Delta^\alpha][\curve]\in \Sk_q(\S)$ is a polynomial in $\Delta$, then \end{prop}